Nasdaq Stockholm AB: Listing of bond loan(s) issued by UBS AG, London Branch on STO Structured Products (Record Id 161030)

 Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by UBS AG, London Branch with effect from 2021-01-29.
 Last day of trading is set to 2023-12-01.
-The instrument(s) will be listed on STO Structured Products.
+The instrument(s) will be listed on STO FN Structured Lev.
+Products.
 Please find instrument identifiers in the attached document.
-Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=837526
+Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=837530

 UBS-Aktie komplett kostenlos handeln - auf Smartbroker.de